duxweb/dux-refine-docs/en/base/data.md

 ## User Permissions

-During login, the backend needs to return the `permission` field as user permissions.
-If this field is empty, there are no restrictions on permissions.
-This permission is only used for frontend validation, and APIs need to independently determine interface permissions.
+During login, the backend needs to return a `permission` field as user permissions.
+If this field is empty, there are no permission restrictions.
+This permission is only used for frontend validation, and the API needs to determine interface permissions itself.
 The permission structure is as follows:

 ```json
 {